jjangga0214/e2e-check/README.md

 - `@types/puppeteer` could need some love, but nothing a pull request couldn't fix 👌
 - Puppeteers waits until functionality is very basic. `waitForFunction` is evaluated in browser context.
 If you need to await something on the Node side you'll need a helper lib like [`async-wait-until`](https://github.com/devlato/waitUntil).
 - Testcafe seems to automatically await certain assertions and conditions.
 - In some tests I needed to close the overlay of Googles search to click the search button.
 It looks like this overlay doesn't appear in Cypress tests and I'd guess this is _wrong_. ⚠️
+- Not sure why, but out of nowhere my Selenium tests started to fail, because of _"Another Selenium process may already be running or your java version may be out of date."_ ️️️️⚠️

 ## Performance